Australian Open turmoil raises questions for Tokyo Games - KION546

 New cases linked to the tournament

-On Monday, Victoria reported four new Covid-19 cases, three of which are related to the Australian Open tournament, according to the state government of Victoria.
-The number of people linked to the tournament and have now tested positive for the virus is now seven, after two cases were reclassified as “shedding,” rather than being actively infected.
+On Monday, Victoria reported four new Covid-19 cases, three of which are related to the Australian Open, according to the state government of Victoria.
+The number of people linked to the tournament that have tested positive for the virus is now seven, after two cases were reclassified as “shedding,” rather than being actively infected.
 Among the new cases are two unnamed players and one non-playing participant.

 “I think that the players are lacking perspective as they have been playing in countries where Covid is nuts,” Melbourne resident and Grade 5 teacher Sarah Fuller told CNN.